XuewenWangUGA/pRMNE/README.md

 ` git clone https://github.com/XuewenWangUGA/pRMNE`

-or click the download button in the Github page to download the .zip file , then uncompressed the file.
+or click the download button in the Github page to download the .zip file , then uncompressed the downloaded file.

 ## How to use